Palm Beach County school leaders discuss reopening guidelines

 Johnson put her youngest son into private school this year for his social and mental well-being, but her daughter is set to return to the district.

-"I feel it's important for her to be taught by teachers, and it's important for her to have a social life outside of being at her house," Johnson said.
+"I just feel it's important for her to be taught by teachers," Johnson said.
+"It's important for her to have a social life outside of being at her house."

 Gordan Longhofer has been a teacher for 35 years.
 He teaches math at Pahokee Middle School and is also the vice president of the Classroom Teachers Association, which is the teachers union in Palm Beach County.
 Longhofer agrees children learn best in a classroom but said many teachers are concerned about returning for in-person instruction too soon.